arnolanglade/arnolanglade.github.io/blog/_posts/2021-02-25-command-handler-patterns.md

     return new JsonResponse(null, Response::HTTP_CREATED);
 }
 ```

+**Tip:** Please, have a look at this [blog post](/how-to-handle-user-permissions-through-command-bus-middleware.html) if you need to handle user permissions.
+Adding a middleware to the command bus will secure your application.

 **In conclusion:** In many applications, I have seen a lot of classes called managers or services (AccountService, AccountManager for instance) which gather all use case management in a single class.
 It could work at the beginning but as the development progresses those classes become bigger and bigger (a god object).
 It makes their maintenance harder, those classes are less readable and they can quickly become a dump.
 I think this pattern can solve those problems.